Garrafao/durel_system_annotators/README.md

 # Installation Known Issues
 - Tested installation on Python 3.10, might have some issues if you are trying with an earlier python version.
 - You might get 'No space left on device' error while installing.
 It might be that the temp dir is full.
 Try creating a temp-dir in your home dir, e.g. ~/tmp and prefix whatever command you're running with TMPDIR=~/tmp.
 For example, TMPDIR=~/tmp pip install somethingsomething.

+# Testing
+Please find integration tests under the folder `tests/`.
+Some tests rely on the data created by the script `tests/data.py`.
+Please run the script from the main directory, if you're missing any data with

+`python tests/data.py`